Logo of Big Brother Mouse, publishing books in Laos

 Is Big Brother Mouse a business, or is it non-profit?

-We're something of both.
-Laos doesn't have just the same business and organizational structures as many western countries.
-Big Brother Mouse is a not-for-profit,, Lao-owned business, licensed by the government since 2006 with tax-exempt status because of our educational work.
-All of our paid staff if Lao, and they earn a living by working here; but there are no investors who draw a profit.
-Any profit is put into making more books and distributing them more widely.
+Big Brother Mouse is a not-for-profit,, Lao-owned business, licensed by the government since 2006.
+All of our paid staff is Lao, and they earn a living by working here; we have no foreign paid staff.

 Why do you print some books in English, as well as in Lao?

-We feel the most pressing need here is for books in Lao, and that's our top priority.
+The most pressing need here is for books in the Lao language, and that's our top priority.
 But adding an English translation to some of them provides several advantages.
 First, many young people are eager to learn English, but the bilingual books currently available are usually dull, and contain poor or even incomprehensible English.
 These students are thrilled to get something that's interesting to read, while it also helps with their studies.
 Second, it means that English-speaking visitors can understand the books, and perhaps take some home as souvenirs, or to help young people in their country learn about another culture.

 In that case, why not print them all in both languages?